Chin Up VS Curl - Bicep Activation And Benefits

 - Extra negatives - Aim to do at least 8 chin Ups per set.
 If you can't do it yet add negatives.
 For example, do 6 full and then 4 negative Chin Ups.

 Does it make sense to do direct arm work, such as Curls, if you s*ck at Chin Ups?

 For beginners, and most intermediates, direct arm work is not necessary.
 They will see bicep gains just by doing bodyweight biceps exercises.
-Why not start with the 10 day workout plan from the Platinum Pack?
+Why not start with the workout plans for building muscle at home without equipment from the Madbarz Premium?
 Once you get solid full body strength you can consider doing extra arm work if you're not satisfied with the size of your biceps.

 Important: No matter how much you Curl, if you don't eat in a way that boosts your muscle buidling you will not see results.
 Consider a Nutrition Guide to maximise your results.
 Also, sleeping is crucial.
 Find out why you'll stay weak if you don't sleep enough.